-Today Sacred Heart College is recognised as one of New Zealand's leading Catholic boys' schools with a roll of approximately 1300.
+Today Sacred Heart College is recognised as one of New Zealand's leading Catholic boys' schools.
 Students of the College have contributed to a rich tradition of success and achievement.
 Old Boys continue to attain many distinctions in Church life, academia, the arts, sport and business.
 Representatives on our honours boards include judges, Rhodes Scholars and prominent musicians.
 We are equally proud of our national icons in the sporting field - the College can claim 22 All Blacks, including former All Black captain Sean Fitzpatrick.
-The current Bishop of Auckland, Patrick Dunn is also a College Old Boy.
+The former Bishop of Auckland, Patrick Dunn is also a College Old Boy.